Justin's House: Series 5-6

 Series 5 features a brand-new format and set.
 The series became more sitcom-based, there is no Dave the Zebra, and Justin's house is newly redecorated.
 The upstairs cannot be seen, but instead, the characters can go out in the garden, and also into Robert's workshop, which can also be seen in Robert's Memory Download and Pie Cam (series 2).
 Due to COVID-19 restrictions, Series 5 was recorded within a closed studio without a live audience.

 The show usually starts with Robert, then Justin will come in, and together they will sing the 'Who's in the House?' song.
 The show, like in the previous series, always ends with Justin, Robert, and any special guests featured in that episode singing a song with Justin, Robert and Little Monster.
 There is a blast of confetti at the end of most episodes.
 Series 5 was filmed from February 2021 to July 2021.

-Series 6 also follows up with this set and format design with some additional adjustments done to the set such as an expansion of the porch and some more decorations done within the house.
+Series 6 also follows up with this same set and format design, with some additional adjustments made to the set such as an expansion of the porch along with some additional decorations hung around the house.